Learning begins long before a child starts kindergarten

 Sunbeam’s Early Childhood program is a leader in early childhood education

 This program prepares children from prenatal to five to enter kindergarten with the skills necessary to be ready for school – and beyond.
-Sunbeam helps families who might normally have difficulty in accessing high quality early learning and care programs by providing home-based and full-day, full-year center-based services at no cost to the family of the child.
-We also provide medical, dental, mental health, and family support services to these more than 600 children and over 2,100 of their family members each year.
+Sunbeam helps families who might normally have difficulty in accessing high-quality early learning and care programs by providing home-based and full-day, full-year center-based services at no cost to the family of the child.
+We also provide medical, dental, mental health, and family support services to these more than 600 children and more than 2,100 of their family members each year.